How to plant tulips | Planting Tulips in Containers

 After bloom, remove spent flowers and foliage and discard bulbs (or compost if disease‑free).
 Replant new bulbs next fall.

-2) Encourage tulips to behave more like perennials
+Best with careful selection and conditions: Encourage tulips to behave more like perennials

 Choose the right groups: